Sandipan04/DoorDarshan/README.md

 - **Facilitate Monitoring and Transparency:** Utilize Discord commands for door access to log entry and exit, allowing clear monitoring of who accesses the club room and when.
 - **Explore and Document Key Technical Concepts:** Design, learn and record important aspects of Raspberry Pi programming, electronic lock integration, Discord API usage, and real-time data display.
 - **Educate and Engage Club Members:** This project also helps in learning and understanding how to make Discord bots using python.

+## Methodology

+- **Background Research:**
+  - **Discord API and Python Integration:** The first step involved researching how to integrate the Discord API with Python to control Raspberry Pi GPIO pins.
+This integration was facilitated using the discord.py package, a Python module designed for creating Discord bots.
+  - **Displaying Information and Running Simultaneous Processes:** Further research focused on how to display important information such as the list of authorized members, club events, and real-time data like weather and time, while ensuring the Python file containing the Discord bot runs simultaneously.
+The solution was found in the MichMich Magic Mirror application, which offers the necessary customizations and multitasking capabilities.